oopsmonk/documentation/utils/0.1/official/tryte-compress/overview.md

 const fs = require('fs');

 // Create a new instance of the IOTA object
-// Use the `provider` field to specify which IRI node to connect to const iota = Iota.composeAPI({
+// Use the `provider` field to specify which node to connect to const iota = Iota.composeAPI({
 provider: 'https://nodes.devnet.iota.org:443'
 });